 We live in a world in which we need to share responsibility.
 It’s easy to say, ‘It’s not my child, not my community, not my world, not my problem.’
 Then there are those who see the need and respond.
-I consider those people my heroes. -- Fred Rogers.More than seventy-nine years after the 1937 TX School Explosion, it is still too rare to find a school where anyone has primary responsibility to protect children and teachers from environmental hazards or to uphold standards for public health, chemical hygiene, occupational health and safety, and safe occupancy.
+I consider those people my heroes. -- Fred Rogers.More than eighty years after the 1937 Texas School Explosion, it is still too rare to find a school where anyone has primary responsibility to protect children and teachers from environmental hazards or to uphold standards for public health, chemical hygiene, occupational health and safety, and safe occupancy.

 BRING THE LESSONS TO YOUR SCHOOL Build community partnerships to take action before people get hurt.
 Break the silence about hazards and unhealthy conditions in your school.

 HEROES understand that when it comes to making decisions that impact children, "no risk is acceptable if it is avoidable."

 HEROES are committed to building schools for occupancy by children recognizing that standards, building codes, and guidelines that are based on the average adult male or workplace regulations are not safe for children because children are not little adults.

 HEROES serve as a resource and mentor to the school community, setting up in-house systems for community participation, health surveillance, and ongoing hazard identification and control.